tuhindas56/top-rock-paper-scissors/README.md

 - Event Handling
 - Basic DOM manipulation

-This is my first proper javascript project, a simple rock-paper-scissors game.
+This is my first proper JavaScript project, a simple rock-paper-scissors game.
 It helped reinforce some fundamental JavaScript concepts.

 **Game Objective**: First to five points wins!